 Any concern that a four-cylinder may not broadcast the right bravado is instantly erased, as the mid-mounted engine hums and barks just behind you.
 Acceleration is brisk; we measured a 0-60 mph time of just 4.4 seconds with our 300-hp base model.
 But in everyday driving, there's typically a slight delay before the rich torque supplies a big rush.
-Compare that with the more gradual buildup of power and the smoother zing of the old six-cylinder, and some of us get nostalgic.
 Engage Sport mode, and the car changes its demeanor, sounding as if it is eager for a track day, complete with hearty exhaust "blats" on downshifts.

 We opted for the PDK automated manual transmission to reflect most customers' preference.
 Despite trepidations, this transmission has won favor among us thanks to its swift, punctuated, and direct shifts.
 Buyers who want a traditional manual, complete with a clutch pedal, can still get one.